Particular/docs.particular.net/Content/NServiceBus/transactions-message-processing.md

 Clients and servers
 -------------------

 Ideally, server code processes messages transactionally, but it often isn't required for clients, particularly desktop applications.
-This is one of the differences between the AsAClient and AsAServer settings of the [generic host](the-nservicebus-host.md) in NServiceBus.
+This is one of the differences between the `AsAClient` and `AsAServer` settings of the [generic host](the-nservicebus-host.md) in NServiceBus.

 Specifying transactions in code
 -------------------------------

-If you aren't using the generic host, you can specify whether the current endpoint should process messages transactionally by setting the
-".IsTransactional(true)" after ".MsmqTransport()" (in version 3) or ".UseTransport<msmq>()" (in version 4).
+If you aren't using the generic host, you can specify whether the current endpoint should process messages transactionally by setting the `.IsTransactional(true)` after `.MsmqTransport()` (in version 3) or `.UseTransport<Msmq>()` (in version 4).

 To override the System.Transactions default timeout of 10 minutes, follow the steps described in [this blog post](http://blogs.msdn.com/ajit/archive/2008/06/18/override-the-system-transactions-default-timeout-of-10-minutes-in-the-code.aspx).